Endowment selling

-Endowment selling is the practice in the United Kingdom of selling an endowment policy to a third party.
-This is often an attempt to gain more money than the value given when surrendering the policy to the original life assurance company.
+Endowment selling is the selling of an endowment policy to a third party instead of surrendering it to the original life assurance company.
+This is often done in an attempt to gain more money than the value given when surrendering.
+It became common in the United Kingdom after with-profits endowment policies were sold to support mortgages in the 1980s and 1990s.

-Background
+History

-With-profits endowment policies were aggressively sold for many years, especially during the late 1980s and early 1990s, by UK insurance companies.
+In the United Kingdom, with-profits endowment policies were aggressively sold for many years, especially during the late 1980s and early 1990s, by UK insurance companies.
 The policies were marketed as an almost guaranteed way to pay off a mortgage and leave the policy holder with a lump sum once it had matured.

 The with profits endowment policy was sold alongside an interest only mortgage.
 By only paying interest, mortgage repayments were kept low.
 However, in addition the mortgage holder had to pay monthly premiums on their endowment which ran for the term of the mortgage, typically 25 years.

 The insurance company would invest most of the premium into their with profits fund, which in turn would invest in a balanced portfolio of largely UK based stocks, shares, property and fixed interest assets.
 A small amount of the premium was used to provide life cover for the policy holder.

 The aim was that the return on the with profits endowment would be in excess of the mortgage interest over the term of the mortgage.
 Hence, the mortgage holder would effectively create a leveraged investment that would aim to repay the mortgage sooner, and\or provide a surplus.

 The projected endowment returns used in selling these types of products was often in excess of 10%pa.
 As these levels of return have not been achieved over recent years, many endowments are currently maturing (or are projected to mature) with a significant shortfall.
 This has led to endowment misselling compensation claims being made in the UK.